A Step Too Far: When ERP Crosses From Doable to Overwhelming

 Each post focuses on a different theme that emerged from the study — bringing together lived experience, research insight, and practical ideas for what might help.

-ERP is meant to stretch you — but there’s a fine line between hard and too much.
+ERP is designed to stretch you — but there’s a fine line between challenging and overwhelming.

-For some people in my research, that line got blurred.
-Exposures didn’t just bring discomfort — they brought panic, exhaustion, or collapse.
-Instead of building confidence, the work left them feeling unsafe or ready to quit.
+For some people in my research, that line became blurred.
+Exposures didn’t just bring discomfort — they led to panic, exhaustion, or shutdown.
+Instead of building confidence, the process left them feeling unsafe or discouraged.

-Several described shaking, crying, or experiencing full-body panic during exposures.
-Others said the fear of “getting it wrong” felt catastrophic — as if one misstep could ruin their lives.
-For a few, the distress became so overwhelming that the idea of facing more uncertainty felt unbearable.
+Several described shaking, crying, or experiencing intense physical panic during exposures.
+Others said the fear of “getting it wrong” felt catastrophic — as if one misstep could have irreversible consequences.
+For a few, the distress became so great that even the thought of further uncertainty felt unbearable.

-When ERP pushes too far too fast, it can backfire.
-People may force themselves through exposures only to crash afterward, or disengage completely — not from avoidance, but from self-protection.
+When ERP moves too far too fast, it can lose its therapeutic balance.
+People may push themselves through exposures only to crash afterwards, or step back completely — not from avoidance, but from self-protection.

-This theme explores what happens when ERP crosses that invisible line — from a guided challenge into something that feels like a threat — and what helps bring safety, pacing, and collaboration back into the process.
+This theme explores what happens when ERP crosses that threshold from guided challenge into perceived threat, and how to restore safety, pacing, and collaboration to bring the work back within reach.

 Why This Happens

 Feeling like ERP is “too much” doesn’t mean you’ve failed — it usually means the exposure wasn’t the right fit for where you were that day.
-Research shows exposures work best when they spark enough anxiety to challenge you, but not so much that they push you into panic, dissociation, or avoidance (Craske et al., 2014).
-If fear shoots too high, the body slips into survival mode, and the chance for new learning gets lost in the scramble.
+Research shows that exposures are most effective when they provoke enough anxiety to challenge you, but not so much that they trigger panic, dissociation, or avoidance (Craske et al., 2014).
+When anxiety rises too sharply, the body slips into survival mode, and opportunities for new learning are lost.

-At the same time, research shows that the goal isn’t to keep exposures comfortable or to expect a smooth, linear drop in fear.
-In fact, Kircanski & Peris (2015) found that for young people with OCD, exposures with more ups and downs in distress — including moments of very high anxiety — actually predicted better outcomes at follow-up.
-This matches findings in adults that variability helps the brain form stronger, more flexible learning about safety (Craske et al., 2014).
+At the same time, the goal isn’t to keep exposures comfortable or to expect a steady decline in fear.
+Kircanski and Peris (2015) found that for young people with OCD, exposures involving more variability — including moments of high distress — predicted better outcomes at follow-up.
+Similar findings in adults show that variability helps the brain form stronger, more flexible safety learning (Craske et al., 2014).

 What Can Help

-When ERP feels like “too much,” the answer isn’t to avoid exposures — it’s to recalibrate them so they stay challenging enough for learning, without tipping you into shutdown or despair.
+When ERP feels overwhelming, the solution isn’t to abandon exposures — it’s to recalibrate them so they remain challenging but tolerable.

 Here are some things that might help in therapy: